snaik7/salesforce-account-sapi/README.md

 ### Performance

-The API's performance was evaluated during the time of writing.
-The Salesforce connector resource pooling is configured to default settings.
+At the time of writing, the API's performance had not been assessed.
+The resource pooling for the Salesforce connector is set to default configurations, yet it's defined in a property file, allowing for adjustments as needed.

 All performance properties, such as responseTimeout, loginTimeout, or connectionTimeout, are set in the properties file.

 We limit the search results to 10 records per account search request and enable users to retrieve the next set of records.
 This approach reduces the number of records handled at the client end, enhancing performance.

-As of now, the number of records retrieved from queries can be limited; however, this feature has not been implemented yet.
+At present, queries for records from Salesforce are restricted to fetching a maximum of 1000 items.
+Nevertheless, this constraint can be modified through a configurable parameter.

+Bulk insert and updates are currently capped at 10 records per operation, but this limit is configurable.

 ### Reliability